prashravoor/ccbd-thp-test/benchmarking/README.md

 Set the correct properties for the database in the file `db.properties` <br>
 Run the YCSB benchmark for MySQL by running the script `mysql-bench.sh ycsb [thp]` <br>
 Collection of logs, Generation of graphs etc. is identical to procedure with MongoDB <br>

+## Running Core Scalability tests
+This is independent of THP.
+These tests can be run through the `benchmark_cores.sh` script.